 4. But membership may pay

 If you are a member of a warehouse club, ask about prescription discounts.
-Sam’s Club just expanded its prescription savings program for Plus and Business Plus members.
+For example, Sam’s Club offers a prescription savings program for Plus and Business Plus members.
 Five generic prescriptions at specified quantities are available for free in 35 states.
 These include Donepezil (generic Aricept), Vitamin D 50,000 IU, Pioglitazone (generic Actos), Finasteride (generic Proscar) and Escitalopram (generic Lexapro).
 In addition, more than 200 generic prescriptions are available for $4 and more than 400 generic prescriptions are available for $10 every day in all club locations with a pharmacy.

 5. Join the club

 It isn’t insurance, but a prescription discount program but can lower your pharmacy costs considerably.
 Albertson’s, Sav-on and Osco offer myRxCare.
 The Walgreens Prescription Savings Club costs $20 per year for individuals and $35 per family annually.
-The CVS CarePass is $5 a month or $48 per year, and comes with perks like same-day Rx delivery.
+The CVS CarePass is $5 a month or $48 per year, and comes with perks like same-day delivery on prescriptions.
 You’ll find similar prescription savings clubs at Rite Aid, Kroger, Good Neighbor and Kmart pharmacies.

 Be sure to read the fine print.
 Program discounts can’t be combined with any insurance.
 But you can choose to use your discount program on prescription medications when your insurance deductible is too high, or if your insurance is limited.
 Also, prescriptions processed under these types of programs do not count toward your insurance deductible and cannot be used to discount your copay.
 Prescriptions paid for in whole or in part by publicly funded health care programs, such as Medicare and Medicaid, are ineligible.